 Workers' compensation is a no-fault system.
 The employee gives up the right to sue the employer (and, in some states, other employees) and receives in exchange predetermined compensation for a job-related injury, regardless of who caused it.
 This trade-off was felt to be equitable to employer and employee: the employee loses the right to seek damages for pain and suffering-which can be a sizable portion of any jury award-but in return he can avoid the time-consuming and uncertain judicial process and assure himself that his medical costs and a portion of his salary will be paid-and paid promptly.
-The employer must pay for all injuries, even those for which he is blameless, but in return he avoids the risk of losing a big lawsuit, can calculate his costs actuarially, and can spread the risks through insurance.
+The employer must pay for all injuries,

+Laws imposing strict employer liability for injuries sustained by employees in the scope of employment. even those for which he is blameless, but in return he avoids the risk of losing a big lawsuit, can calculate his costs actuarially, and can spread the risks through insurance.